nicmart/DGIM/README.md

 ![example](example.png)

+To calculate the sum of last K bits, we find the earliest bucket whose timestamp is in the k-window, we take an half of its value, and we sum to it the sizes of all the following buckets.

 ## Counting 1s
 The only component the client need to use is the Counter class.
 This is the way to use it for counting ones with a max 1% error:
 ```php